Morro De Sao Paulo.

 The wheelbarrow capitol of the world.

-Because there is no cars on the island, due to the size of the place and the elevation, many tourists are not happy to carry their luggage from the pier, where the boats arrive to the hotel.
+Because there are no cars on the island, due to the size of the place and the elevation, many tourists are not happy to carry their luggage from the pier, where the boats arrive, to the hotel where they are staying.
 That has created jobs for dozens of local guys, who transport luggage for the tourists in wheelbarrows to and from their hotel.
 It’s quite funny and quirky to watch all this constant wheelbarrow traffic coming through town and I just love it.
 More than 100 people get employment from something that creates no air pollution and no noise pollution.

 Postcard like beaches.

-When I compare the place to some beach places like Patong in Phuket, Kuta in Bali and Surfers Paradise where the beaches don’t see sun several hours a day because ugly highrise buildings blocks the sun.
+When I compare the place to some beach places like Patong in Phuket, Kuta in Bali and Surfers Paradise where the beaches don’t see sun for several hours a day because ugly highrise buildings block the sun.
 Then I am really happy that Morro has not gone down that alley.

-I have also come across beaches in southern Brazil that has turned in to condo nightmares.
-But because it’s is an island that has so much elevation that paved roads are quite hard to build, the place has stayed really nice.
+I have also come across beaches in southern Brazil that has turned into condo nightmares.
+But because it is an island that has so much elevation that paved roads are quite hard to build, the place has stayed really nice.

-And then you have the advantage that the island is mainly visited by Brazilians and other South Americans, giving it a Brazilian vibe.
-I’m not really in to these islands where almost all the tourists are westerners and the people from the actual country you visit are only the people who serve you food and drink.
+You also have the advantage that the island is mainly visited by Brazilians and other South Americans, giving it a Brazilian vibe.
+I’m not really into these islands where almost all the tourists are westerners and the people from the actual country you visit are only the people who serve you food and drink.
 Morro De Sao Paulo has more than 90% South American tourists and I love that.
-Brazilians ans Argentinians are a great crowd to hang out with too.
+Brazilians and Argentinians are a great crowd to hang out with too.

 getting to Morro De Sao Paulo.

 So if you want a beach place, where you have tourist facilities like accommodation in all price ranges.
 A good choice of restaurants.
 A decent nightlife.
-But would like to avoid traffic noise, Mc Donald’s, highrise buildings and such.
+But you prefer to avoid traffic noise, Mc Donald’s, highrise buildings and such.
 Then I would recommend this wonderful little place.

-It’s touristy, but it’s touristy in the way that I don’t mind.
+It’s touristy, but it’s touristy in a way that I don’t mind.

 For more of my unfiltered opinions about travel life click here